DesireRK/CapitalCord-Revamped/README.md

 # CapitalCord
-Liberate yourself!

-# What's the Point?
-Tired of powerCord mods liberating you from your well earned rights?
-Well fear no more! now with CapitalCord, you may speak with your hearts content.
+This simple plugins allows for free speach within the powerCord server.

 # How does it work?
-You may ask, what does CapitalCord do?
 CapitalCord is a PowerCord only plugin, it simply liberates your rights in so many ways!
-Anytime the word "powercord" is said with a lowercase "c", it will automatically be changed to display as "powerCord" client side.
+Anytime the word "powercord" is said with a lowercase "c", it will automatically be changed ( client side ) to show with a uppercase "C" instead.

 # Previews
 before: